opsone-ch/documentation/hosting-doc/docs/services/databases/index.md

 #### phpmyadmin

-Access your database over [phpMyAdmin](https://dbadmin.snowflakehosting.ch)
+Access your database over the web with [phpMyAdmin](https://dbadmin.snowflakehosting.ch) and enter the credentials

-Enter your credentials

 * Server: server01.snowflakehosting.ch
 * Username: your user